 This would greatly help prevent the chute from clogging up during use, and allow the augers to cut through the snow like butter.

 Here’s the spray that I used:

-In total, I spent around $165 for my snow blower and put in less than 3 hours of work to get it in prime condition.
+In total, I spent around $165 on purchasing and fixing an old snow blower ($125 to purchase and $40 in parts) and put in less than 3 hours of work to get it in prime condition.